ProjectCourse-D0020E-PoA/Project-D0020E-Library/README.md

 # Project-D0020E POA lib
+The library is intended to be published to some public java Library site ex Maven.
+Currently, the library code is just in a separate repository to emulate having it as an import for our test applications.

-The implementation is object bases, where you can generate a PoA object.
+The implementation is object based, where you can generate a PoA object.
 ```java
     public class PoA {